jeftegoes/AwsOverview/Machine Learning/Amazon Bedrock.md

 | Suitable for proprietary documents and industry-specific content | Suitable for classification, summarization, question answering, and other specific tasks |
 | Focuses on expanding what the model knows                        | Focuses on improving how the model responds                                              |

+## 7.9.
+Instruction Tuning

+- **Instruction Tuning** is a fine-tuning technique that trains a **pre-trained foundation model** on **instruction-response pairs**, enabling it to better understand and follow natural language instructions.
+- **Purpose**
+  - Improve instruction-following ability.
+  - Enhance task accuracy.
+  - Increase zero-shot and few-shot performance.
+  - Adapt the model to a wide variety of tasks.

 # 8. Model Evaluation in Amazon Bedrock

 - Compare multiple foundation models.